Appoint or Remove a Director of a Private Limited Company

 - Filing of DIR – 11 is the responsibility of the director and filing the form DIR – 12 is the company’s responsibility and both the forms has to be submitted with the Registrar of Companies along with the needed documents such as Resignation letter and the Board Resolution.

-- After submitting all the forms, the name of the director will be removed formally from the directors’ register of the Company on the Ministry of Corporate Affairs website.
+- After submitting all the forms, the name of the director will be removed formally from the directors’ private limited company registration details on the Ministry of Corporate Affairs website.

 A Company has the complete power and authority to remove a Director by authorizing an Ordinary Resolution, given the Director was not ordained by the Tribunal or the Central Government.